ruby/www.ruby-lang.org/en/documentation/index.md

   Ruby.
 The goal is to learn the Ruby language, syntax, structure, and some common functions and libraries.
 We also teach you culture.

-[RubyMonk][3]
-: Discover Ruby idioms, learn lessons and solve problems, all in your browser!

-[Hackety Hack][4]
-: <q cite="http://www.hackety.com/">The little coder’s starter kit</q>.
-  A fun and easy way to learn about programming (through Ruby) using the Shoes GUI Toolkit.

 [Why’s (Poignant) Guide to Ruby][5]
 : An unconventional but interesting book that will teach you Ruby through stories, wit, and comics.
 Originally created by *why the lucky